Chapter Ten: Signal

 She had never, until this moment, read it from outside herself.

 She did not stop walking.
 She did not slow down.
-She let the reflection slide off the glass as she passed and registered, in the quiet behind her ribs, what it had cost her to see.
+She let the reflection slide off the glass as she passed and noticed, in the quiet behind her ribs, what it had cost her to see.

 She kept walking.